JuliaDiff/TaylorSeries.jl/paper/paper.md

 Two basic immutable types are defined, `Taylor1` and `TaylorN`, which represent the series expansions in one or several variables, respectively.
-These structures are essentially vectors of coefficients ordered increasingly by its degree.
-In the case of `TaylorN`, the coefficients are `HomogeneousPolynomials`, which in turn are vectors of coefficients representing all monomials of given number of variables and order (total degree), in some lexicographical order.
+These are essentially vectors of coefficients, ordered by increasing degree.
+In the case of `TaylorN`, the coefficients are `HomogeneousPolynomials`, which in turn are vectors of coefficients representing all monomials with a given number of variables and order (total degree), in some lexicographical order.

-The package allows to work with different `Number` formats for the coefficients of the series, including complex numbers, arbitrary precision `BigFloat`s [@MPFR],
+Julia's parametrized type system allows the construction of Taylor series whose coefficient type is any subtype of the `Number` abstract type.
+Use cases include complex numbers, arbitrary precision `BigFloat`s [@MPFR],
-`Interval`s [@ValidatedNumerics.jl], `ArbFloat`s [@ArbFloats.jl],
+`Interval`s [@IntervalArithmetic.jl], `ArbFloat`s [@ArbFloats.jl],
-as well as `Taylor1` and `TaylorN` objects.
+as well as `Taylor1` and `TaylorN` objects themselves.

-`TaylorSeries.jl` is a core component of [`TaylorIntegration.jl`](https://github.com/PerezHz/TaylorIntegration.jl) [@TaylorIntegration.jl], whose aim is to perform accurate integration of ODEs using the Taylor method, including jet transport techniques, where a small region around an initial condition is integrated.
+`TaylorSeries.jl` is the main component of [`TaylorIntegration.jl`](https://github.com/PerezHz/TaylorIntegration.jl) [@TaylorIntegration.jl], whose aim is to perform accurate integration of ODEs using the Taylor method, including jet transport techniques, where a small region around an initial condition is integrated.
-It is also an important component of [`TaylorModels.jl`](https://github.com/JuliaIntervals/TaylorModels.jl) [@TaylorModels.jl], whose aim is to construct rigorous polynomial approximations of functions.
+It is also a key component of [`TaylorModels.jl`](https://github.com/JuliaIntervals/TaylorModels.jl) [@TaylorModels.jl], whose aim is to construct rigorous polynomial approximations of functions.